Millet and Quinoa Both Supply

 Do Millet and Quinoa Need to be Cooked Before Eating?

-Both millet and quinoa need to be cooked before eating.
+Both millet and quinoa need to be cooked before eating (unless you're a bird!)
 Cooking makes these grains easier to digest and brings out their full flavor and texture.

-MILLET: The grains should be rinsed thoroughly before cooking to remove any debris or dust.
-Millet can be toasted in a dry pan to enhance the nutty flavor before boiling.
-It is typically cooked with a 2:1 liquid-to-millet ratio, similar to rice.
-Bring the liquid to a boil, add the millet, then simmer covered for 15-20 minutes until all liquid is absorbed.
+MILLET: The grains should be rinsed thoroughly before cooking to remove debris or dust.
+Toast millet in a dry pan to enhance its nutty flavor before boiling.
+It is typically cooked with a 2:1 water-to-millet ratio, similar to rice.
+Bring the water to a boil, add the millet, then simmer covered for 15-20 minutes until all liquid is absorbed.
 Fluff with a fork before serving.

 QUINOA: It's important to rinse the grains first to remove the natural bitter coating called saponin.
 Saponin is a natural pesticide that protects the grain from insects and birds.

-Toast the quinoa in a dry pan for 1-2 minutes to bring out the nuttiness.
-Combine the quinoa with liquid using a 1:2 quinoa to liquid ratio.
+Toast the quinoa in a dry pan for 1-2 minutes to bring out its flavor.
+Combine the quinoa with water using a 2:1 water-to-quinoa ratio just like rice.
 Bring to a boil, then reduce heat and simmer covered for 15-20 minutes, until the grains become translucent and the germ separates.
 Fluff with a fork before serving.

 All About Millet and Quinoa